Western embassies remain closed as US warns of global threat

 Yemeni security forces took the initiative this Monday, killing two al Qaeda members they said were behind a threat that forced the U.S. and European embassies to shut.

-The forces were seeking to capture suspected al Qaeda member Mohammed al-Hanq when they clashed with his bodyguards, giving enough time for the top suspect to escape, according to tribal sources quoted by the AFP.
+The forces were seeking to capture suspected al Qaeda member Mohammed al-Hanq when they clashed with his bodyguards, giving enough time for the top suspect to escape, according to tribal sources quoted by the AFP.it

 In a separate incident, a Yemeni policeman was killed as he tried to disperse a protest outside the offices of a banned newspaper in the southern city of Aden.